emmastrand/Tanzi_eDNA/scripts/01-ampliseq_metabarcoding_TanzieDNA.md

 12S primer sequences (required)
 Below is what we used for 12S amplicon sequencing at UNH (MiFish).
 Ampliseq will automatically calculate the reverse compliment and include this for us.

-MiFish 12S amplicon F: GTCGGTAAAACTCGTGCCAGC
+MiFish-U 12S amplicon F: GTCGGTAAAACTCGTGCCAGC
-MiFish 12S amplicon R: CATAGTGGGGTATCTAATCCCAGTTTG
+MiFish-U 12S amplicon R: CATAGTGGGGTATCTAATCCCAGTTTG

 This was 2x250 bp sequencing - max length of reads is 250 bp.